wafaa204/Medical-Image-Classification-for-Lower-Extremity-Fractures-and-DDH-/README.md

 This file represents the initial prototype or experimental version of the system developed before the final release.
+# NOTE : This link for the web to upload and take prediction from https://aishaalfaori-medray-ai.hf.space/

 # NOTE : This file contains describtion for DDH and Lower-Extremity Fracture.

 # First Model : Lower-Extremity Fracture .